clickonrefresh/DisruptivePortfolio-BusinessManagementSuite/README.md

                         - HomeAssistant

 ---------------------------------------------------------------------------------
- - Each 'VM' is deployed with fail2ban, docker and a script that I wrote for Noip.com DUC (https://github.com/clickonrefresh/Automate-Noip-DUC).
+ - Each 'VM' is deployed with fail2ban, docker and an un-executed script that I wrote for Noip.com DUC (https://github.com/clickonrefresh/Automate-Noip-DUC).

  - Portainer is deployed to manage the entire docker swarm.